 - 'Video Error' displayed in AXIS Companion, or - 'Stream: Error.
 Something went wrong.
-Maybe there are too many viewers.' in Chrome/Firefox, or of the Axis device.

-- '503 service unavailable' error in Quick Time, or - · 'Camera not available' displayed in AXIS Camera Station, or - 'Error reading video stream' message in browser when using the Java applet
+Maybe there are too many viewers.' in Chrome/Firefox, or - '503 service unavailable' error in Quick Time, or - 'Camera not available' displayed in AXIS Camera Station, or - 'Error reading video stream' message in browser when using the Java applet